Syllabus MATH 351-01 Introduction to Probability and Statistics II

 Homework

-Homework will be part in class and at home.
+Homework will be part in class and part at home.
 I intend for the majority of homework to be completed in class, but I can not guarantee you won't have to finish some homework up outside of class.
 This is part of the reason that access to a laptop is essential to this course.

 You can re-submit a homework that was previously submit on time after it was graded for up to 50% of your missed points back.
 Think of this as an attempt to correct some of your less-than-correct solutions.
 As an example, if you earned 80% on a Homework, you can re-submit this Homework with updated answers for a maximum of 10% added to your original score.
 Thus, you could obtain 90% on a homework for which you originally earned 80%.